Pharkie/ESP32-C3-OLED-Demo/README.md

 # ESP32-C3 OLED Demo

-A comprehensive PlatformIO project showcasing various display tests and patterns on an ESP32-C3 development board with a 0.42 inch OLED display, including QR code generation.
+A little demo project showcasing various display tests and patterns on an ESP32-C3 development board with a 0.42 inch OLED display attached to the baord.

 ## Hardware Requirements